planetscale/planetscale-node/README.md

 # planetscale-node

-This is a very basic (v0.1.0) JavaScript client for connecting to PlanetScale.
+This is a pre-release JavaScript client for connecting to PlanetScale.

 ## Installation